tshepang/blog/content/computing/Rust week of 2018-01-18.rst

   I added a feature to check if certain ports of a remote machine are reachable.
-  The bigger part though was it 'forced' me to refactor the code, since the various bits needed checking at different intervals... in my case, as an example, I check above reachability once in 60 seconds, but would check load average once in 6.
+  The bigger part though was it 'forced' me to refactor the code, since the various bits needed checking at different intervals... in my case, as an example, I check port reachability once in 60 seconds, but would check load average once in 6.